Gammel Strand 38: Christian Petersen and the new building

+18401900

 At the time of the 1840 census, No. 9 was home to five households.
 A restaurant had opened on the ground floor.
 Jørgen Fischer, the restaurateur, resided in the associated dwelling with his wife Maria Funch, their three children (aged nine to 14) and one maid.
 Jens Larsen, a merchant (grosserer), resided in the basement with his wife Ellen Chatrine Kiøbenhavn, their two daughters (aged 13 and 15) and one maid.
 Johannes Hansen, a bookkeeper at Tallotteriet with title of kammerråd, resided on the first floor with his wife Christine Fischer, their 21-year-old daughter Sophie Magdelene Hansen and one maid.
-Janette Petersen, a 50-year-old "institute manager" (institutbestyrerinde), resided on the third floor with four girls in the age range 12-15, a housekeeper and a maid.
+Janette Petersen, a 50-year-old "institute manager" (institutbestyrerinde), resided on the third floor with four girls in the age range 12–15, a housekeeper and a maid.

-left|

-The banker G. A. Gedalia (1816–1892) resided in one of the apartments in 1852–53 and again in the years around 1886.
+The banker Gottlieb Abrahamson Gedalia (1816–1892) resided in one of the apartments in 1852–53 and again in the years around 1886.

 The property was home to 23 residents at the time of the 1860 census.
 Niels Pedersen, a fishmonger, resided on the ground floor with his wife Dorthea Pedersen, their two children (aged two and four) and one lodger.
 Theis Hein, a courier at Rigsdagen, resided on the first floor with his wife Ane Margrethe Hein, their 18-year-old daughter Hulda Hein and two lodgers.
 Petrea Sophie Juul,widow of a kammerråd, resided on the second floor with one maid.
 Peder Gerhar Baagøe, a music teacher, resided on the third floor with his wife Thora Mathile Baagøe f.
 Bierregaard and their two children (aged one and three).
 Inger Marie Borup (née Sørensen), the proprietor of the tavern in the basement, resided in the associated dwelling with her 16-year-old daughter Conrad Sophus Borup and five lodgers.

 Anthon Berg (1829–1916) resided in one of the apartments from 1884 to 1887.
 He started his production of chocolate in the ground floor on 7 April 1884.

+20th century

+Christian Krogopened a fish restaurant in the building in 1910.
+The building was owned by wholesale merchant (grosserer) Hans Christian Christensen (1864-) in 1908.
+He also owned Vestergade 7.

+The building was listed on the Danish registry of protected buildings and places in 1945.
+The scope of the heritage listing was expanded in 1990.

 Architecture

-The building consists of four storeys over a raised cellar and is just three bays wide.
+Gammel Strand 38 is a just three bays wide building constructed in red brick with four storeys over a walk-out basement.
 The ground floor is clad in painted wood with pilasters between the windows while the three upper floors stand in undressed brick.
 Between the central windows of the first and second floor is a recessed rectangular frieze with vase and festoons.
 The facade is finished by a plastered dentilated cornice.
-A seven bays long side wing projects from the rear side of the building.
-The building was listed in the Danish registry of protected buildings and places in 1945.
+A seven bays long side wing extends from the rear side of the building.